HL7/fhir-saner/input/pagecontent/measure_group_covid19_patients.md

 lacks a sort() function.

 ### Stratification
 The use of different strata for this measure helps with the prioritization of additional resource assignments to assist facilities in need, improves accuracy and provides for error detection and resiliency.
 The count for the overall population of patients with suspected or confirmed COVID-19 in the hospital) must be equal to the sum counts over each stratum.
-This provides for additional opportunity for error detection by both the sender and the reciever.
+This provides for additional opportunity for error detection by both the sender and the receiver.
 It may also help to identify special cases that may not have been included in the design or logic of the measure or its stratifying criteria.

 NOTE: When designing measures for manual implementation, the use of redundant data assigns more work for the users manually collecting and reporting the data.
 When measures are automatically computed, the work is being done by computer systems implementing software algorithms.
 It is very little addition work for the software to do some additional arithmetic, but additional value in providing cross-checks on data accuracy for automated systems.

 Strata for this measure are the possible combinations (a cartesian product) of patient location and ventilator status.

 Expressions used for stratification return the value by which the measure is stratified for a counted element, thus, one of four values must be returned by the stratification criteria expression.
 The expressions for stratification are evaluated in the context of the matched element.
 In this first case, that is a patient encounter.

 ```